 - It acts as proof of your idea’s uniqueness & novelty and thus saves you from all sorts of legal complexities.

-For example: In the year 1994, Apple raised an objection against Microsoft for stealing their GUI idea.
+In the year 1994, Apple raised an objection against Microsoft for stealing their GUI idea.
 But later on, the verdict was in the favor of Microsoft as there was no patent registered in the name of Apple for that GUI idea.
 Therefore, to save oneself from such incidents, there is a need to patent your mobile app idea so that its originality does not compromise.

 In the next section, we will learn whether can you patent your mobile app idea or not.